 To the delight of ’90s children in the U.S., Pokemon Go brings Pokemania into the real world.
-Made popular in TV, movies, video games, and trading cards, the Pokemon franchise invites you to collect monsters to fight against one another.
+Made popular in TV, movies, video games, and through the Pokemon TCG (trading card game), the Pokemon franchise invites you to collect monsters to fight against one another.
 Now these creatures and the gyms where they battle are steps away, on the screen of your mobile device.

 For the uninitiated, Nintendo recently released Pokemon Go as a free mobile game for Android and iOS devices.
 Using real-world map and GPS data, it brings virtual monsters right into your neighborhood.
 Real-world locations serve as Pokestops (places to get goodies) and gyms (places for Pokemon to train).